Housing Options Privacy Notice BCP

-Some of the Housing options Services are delivered by contractors on behalf of BCP Council.
+Some of the services provided by Housing Options and Partnerships are delivered by contractors on behalf of BCP Council.

 To deliver these services in accordance with contractual requirements the contractor exercises the function of both Data Controller and Data Processor for the personal information you provide.

 You should ensure you also familiarise yourself with their own privacy notice set out on their respective websites.